SanjeevaRDodlapati/QeMLflow/.archive/archive/implementation_history/integration_system_reorganization_complete.md

 ## 📝 **Summary**

-The ChemML integration system reorganization has been **successfully implemented**, delivering:
+The QeMLflow integration system reorganization has been **successfully implemented**, delivering:

 - ✅ **Clean Organization**: Logical structure by scientific domain
 - ✅ **Enhanced Scalability**: Support for unlimited future growth